cardano-foundation/cf-identity-wallet/README.md

 # Disclaimer

 <div align="justify">
 <b>  Please be aware that your access to and use of the Open-Source Identity Wallet, including any content you may encounter, is subject to your own discretion and risk.
 Currently, the identity wallet is under-development and security audits have yet to be conducted.
-It is essential to understand, this version of the identity wallet does not currently feature encryption-at-rest, nor does it offer robust recovery or backup solutions.</b>
+It is essential to understand, this version of the identity wallet does not currently feature encryption-at-rest, nor does it offer robust recovery or backup solutions.
+Furthermore, any seed phrase generated during the onboarding process is currently not being utilised within the wallet.
+We are in the process of reviewing the ideal key management and social recovery methodologies for development in 2024. </b>
 </div>
 <br>
 <div align="center">
- <b> :warning: :warning: :warning: The Open-Source Identity Wallet is provided to you on an "as is" and "as available" basis. :warning: :warning: :warning: </b>
+ <b>  The Open-Source Identity Wallet is provided to you on an "as is" and "as available" basis. </b>
 </div>
 <br>
 <div align="justify">